Spectral exterior calculus: Frame and operator representations of vector fields

 Let $v$ be an arbitrary bounded vector field in $ H_{\mathfrak{X}} \cap L^\infty_{\mathfrak{X}}$.
 The SEC is based on the following three representations of $v$: \begin{enumerate} \item \emph{Frame representation}, given by the sequence $ \hat v = T' v \in \ell^2$, such that $v = \sum_{k=0}^\infty \hat v_k \alpha_k$. \item \emph{Dual frame representation}, given by the sequence $\hat v' = T v \in \ell^2$, such that $v = \sum_{k=0}^\infty \hat v'_k \alpha'_k$. \item \emph{Operator representation}, given by the bounded operator $ L = W v \in \mathcal{B}(\ell^2) $, $ W = \iota \circ V $, or the Hilbert-Schmidt operator $ \tilde L = \tilde W v \in \mathcal{B}_2(\ell^2)$, $ \tilde W = \iota_2 \circ \tilde V $, where $ \iota : L^\infty_\mathfrak{X} \to \mathcal{B}(H^1,H) $ and $ \iota_2: L^\infty_\mathfrak{X} \to \mathcal{B}_2(\mathcal{H},H) $ are the embeddings from Lemma~\ref{lemmaVBound}.
 When we wish to distinguish between $ L $ and $ \tilde L $ we will refer to the former as the \emph{bounded operator representation} and the latter as the \emph{Hilbert-Schmidt operator representation} of $v$. \end{enumerate} Among these, the frame and dual frame representations only make use of the inner-product-space structure of $ H_{\mathfrak{X}} \cap L^\infty_{\mathfrak{X}}$.
 The operator representations make use of the relationship between $L^\infty_{\mathfrak{X}}$ and bounded or Hilbert-Schmidt operators on functions, which is special to vector fields.

 As one might expect, the need to pass between these representations arises in a number of cases.
 On the one hand, many of the numerical procedures involving vector fields that one can envision being formulated via SEC produce output in the frame representation (that is, as linear combinations of frame elements), and in order to act with these vector fields on functions an operator representation is needed.
 For instance, the Galerkin approximation scheme for the eigenforms of the 1-Laplacian in Section~\ref{secGalerkin} yields approximate eigenforms as linear combinations of 1-form frame elements, and in order to visualize these forms we compute the pushforwards of the their vector field duals into data space.
 The pushforward operation requires evaluation of the action of these vector fields on the embedding map of the manifold, which we carry out using the operator representation.
-Conversely, one may be given $v$ in the operator representation (e.g., from data sampled along integral curves of the flow generated by $ v $ \cite{Giannakis17}), and then seek a frame representation for denoising and/or further use in a numerical procedure.
+Conversely, one may be given $v$ in the operator representation (e.g., from data sampled along integral curves of the flow generated by $ v $ \cite{Giannakis19}), and then seek a frame representation for denoising and/or further use in a numerical procedure.

 The correspondence between the frame and operator representations of vector fields in SEC is illustrated with a commutative diagram in Fig.~\ref{figRep}.
-For the remainder of this section, we discuss aspects of this correspondence in an abstract, infinite-dimensional setting.
+For the remainder of this section, we discuss aspects of this correspondence in the infinite-dimensional setting.
 Then, in Section~\ref{secSECFiniteDimRep} we examine finite-rank representations and their convergence properties.

 We first consider how to pass from the frame representation $ \hat v = T' v \in \ell^2 $ of a bounded vector field $ v $ to the corresponding operator representation $ L = W v \in B(\ell^2)$.
 Let $ \mathcal{T}' = T' L^\infty_\mathfrak{X} \subseteq \ell^2 $ be the range of the dual analysis operator restricted to $ L^\infty_\mathfrak{X} $.
 Then, the inverse of $ T' \rvert_{L^\infty_\mathfrak{X}} $ is given by $ T^* \rvert_{\mathcal{T}'} $, and we have